LEAF at UNSW

 Where to start?

-- Follow the instructions on the user guide to get started
+- Follow the instructions on the LEAF platform guide to set up a team and get started.

-Once you have registered, you will be supported by the UNSW Estate Management Environmental Sustainability team.
-You will also be added to the LEAF labs email list and receive regular updates on lab sustainability news and initiatives at UNSW.
-If you are unable to register for a LEAF team at this time, subscribe to the LEAF labs emailing list, by emailing LEAFlabs@unsw.edu.au.
+Once registered, you will begin receiving information about LEAF and updates on lab sustainability initiatives.
+If you are unable to register for LEAF at this time, consider subscribing to the LEAF labs emailing list, by emailing LEAFlabs@unsw.edu.au.

 Contact Liam Foster Constable (Laboratory Sustainability Coordinator) at l.foster_constable@unsw.edu.au with any questions.